redis/docs/content/operate/rc/subscriptions/view-fixed-subscription.md

 ---
-Title: View or change a Fixed subscription
+Title: View or edit Fixed subscription
 alwaysopen: false
 categories:
 - docs
 - operate
 - rc
 description: null
-linktitle: View Fixed subscription
+linktitle: View or edit Fixed subscription
 weight: 40
 ---
 To view the details of a Fixed subscription: